Coconut Oil (EP)

+chart.
+It would later be certified Gold in New Zealand.

 To promote the extended play, Lizzo embarked on the Good as Hell Tour in 2017.
 "Good as Hell" was released as the EP's first single, as part of the soundtrack for the 2016 film Barbershop: The Next Cut, and became a sleeper hit, peaking at number three on the US Billboard Hot 100 in 2019.
 "Phone" was released shortly after the announcement of the extended play as the second single.
 Lizzo's song "Worship" was featured in the first episode of Step Up: High Water.

 Background

 Coconut Oil is Lizzo's first release with a major record label, and was originally intended as a full-length release.
 The EP serves as the follow-up to the singer's second studio album, Big Grrrl Small World (2015).
 Lizzo described the reason for the name Coconut Oil, stating:

 There's self-exploration.
 There's self-love.
 Then there's self-realization," she notes of her past music. "'Coconut Oil' is the ultimate ode to self-care and to my process.
 I'm not there yet, but I'm creating my music so I can get there.